jimdigriz/opcodevm/README.md

  * need a benchmarker, especially as the `dlopen()`/OpenCL hooks make everything slower; about 40ms (`time env NODISP=1 NOCL=1 strace -tt ./opcodevm 2>&1 | sed -n '1 p; /madvise/ p'`)
      * runtime benchmark of op's to pick fastest one (need to think [how to save this state across runs](https://lwn.net/Articles/572125/))
- * OpenCL works when running under pocl as I assume the `mmap()` just works, however for a GPU we probably need a 2MB work buffer or something and to cycle on it
  * as well as the `init()` function in a plugin, need a `cleanup()` hook too (OpenCL leaves crap everywhere)
  * support more that the two deep ('accelerated' and 'regular') op chains, might want to cycle through them to deal with alignment bits (maybe better to just guarentee alignment though?)
  * need to check in each op for any alignment needs, as after an offset change things might mis-aligned
- * implement scatter gatter vector support (needed for datagramed payloads)
+ * implement scatter gatter vector support (needed for datagram payloads)
  * input sources
      * embedded HTTP
      * [`AF_PACKET` with `mmap()`](https://www.kernel.org/doc/Documentation/networking/packet_mmap.txt)